Inga Rundvold

-Inga Rundvold Hook-Kuhn (1920 – February 4, 2004) was a broadcast reporter and host and one of Washington D.C's first on-air media personalities in the 1950s and 1960s.
+Inga Elizabeth Rundvold (July 3, 1920 – February 4, 2004) was a broadcast reporter and host and one of Washington D.C's first on-air media personalities in the 1950s and 1960s.
 She is sometime referred to as "DC's First Lady of Television".
-Rundvold is best known for her television programs Inga's Angle and Let's Go Places on WRC-TV, formally known as WNBW-TV.
+Rundvold is best known for her television programs Inga's Angle and Let's Go Places on WNBW-TV.

-Biography
+Early life and education

+Born in Stryn, Norway, Rundvold was one of at least three children born to Thomas Rundvold and Malene Nesheim.
+Still an infant when her family relocated to the United States, Rundvold spent her formative years in Takoma Park, Maryland, a suburb of Washington, D.C.
+After graduating from Montgomery Blair High School, she attended the Washington School of Fashion Modeling.